 Set Work Hours.
 The great news about working for home for many of us is that we can choose when we work.
-This is my situation (whether I’m wear my entrepreneur hat or my employee hat).
+This is my situation (whether I’m wearing my entrepreneur hat or my employee hat).

-The beauty of course is that you’re available to pick up sick kids from school, or to grab lunch with a friend in the middle of the day.
+The beauty, of course, is that you’re available to pick up sick kids from school or to grab lunch with a friend in the middle of the day.

-The curse is that this flexibility can bite you in the butt if you tend to be a procrastinator, since you might find yourself working at 11 p.m. to meet a work deadline because you decided to play all day.
+The curse is that this flexibility can bite you in the butt if you tend to be a procrastinator since you might find yourself working at 11 p.m. to meet a work deadline because you decided to play all day.
 Having no set work hours can also be a problem for workaholics.
 If you love what you do, it’s way too easy to fall down the rabbit hole of working all the time, neglecting your family (and your self-care) in the process.

 When we work at home, we no longer have that natural boundary of being “off work” when we leave the office.
 You will benefit greatly by setting a consistent work schedule to ensure that work gets done and that you step away from work when you should.

 I tend to work from 8:00 a.m. to 3:00 p.m., spend time with my family from 3:00 – 8:00 p.m. then circle back to work tasks from 8:00 – 9:00 p.m. if there’s a need for closure on a project.
 Set hours that work best for your life circumstances and make a commitment to yourself to actually adhere to these hours.

 Tip #2: Establish a Dedicated Work Space in Your Home